 In case you missed the Brewers game yesterday (and I am guessing you probably did), Alcides Escobar made probably the best play I have seen all year.
 I described it on twitter as "alcides with a play jj is incapable of dreaming about" and later Al's Ramblings said basically the same thing (I would link to the post but Al has a terrible CMS that won't allow it).
 If you didn't see it or just want to watch it again, here it is.

 Whenever you see a play like that you are awestruck and filled with questions.
 How did he do that?
 What was going through his mind on the play?
 Well, luckily for you I have the upgraded version of MLB.tv which includes a new feature called mind reading which I have transcribed for your enjoyment.
-Continue reading »
+Read the rest of this entry »

 This morning's read is an article by one of the greatest writers of our generation, the smart, funny, witty and modest Vince Morales returns to Decider Milwaukee (and Madison) for an article entitled "Talkin' Baseball: Miller Park Drunk this you should forget the Packers & stick with the Brewers."
 That's right, the night after one of the great Packer comebacks, an Aaron Rodgers led comeback win against the Bears at that, we decided to tell everyone that watching the Packers is stupid.
 Classic.

 Since we're in the shameless plug department I might as well try this.
 I bought too many tickets to next week's series with the Cubs.
 I have four extra tickets to every game and am just trying to get rid of them, taking a big loss in the process.
 Check out my ebay page for details or just click Read More.

 - I SHOULD be doing a podcast on Monday night which will be posted here Tuesday day.
 This is not exactly by popular demand, but I think that this is going to be good and should keep you entertained throughout the offseason.
 If you think we don't talk enough about baseball now, you ain't seen nothing yet.